Anon-Planet/thgtoa/guide.md

   [Pre-requisites:]: #pre-requisites
   [Limitations:]: #limitations
   [Introduction:]: #introduction
-  [Understanding some basics of how some information can lead back to you and how to mitigate some:]: #understanding-some-basics-of-how-some-information-can-lead-back-to-you-and-how-to-mitigate-some
+  [Understanding some basics of how some information can lead back to you:]: #understanding-some-basics-of-how-some-information-can-lead-back-to-you
   [Your Network:]: #your-network
   [Your IP address:]: #your-ip-address
   [Your DNS and IP requests:]: #your-dns-and-ip-requests